jules2689/trudeau/docs/2020-04-21/post_news.md

 **Chrystia Freeland (Deputy Prime Minister)**:

 Thank you.
-Now we will hear from the president of the treasury board, jean-yves duclos.
+Now we will hear from the president of the treasury board, jean-yves Duclos.